EpochsStudio/guide/hackathon/30-hours/README.md

 We will be working with protocols to present EXTRA PRIZES for teams or individuals that build the best integrations, front-end features, bots, or bug-fixes in person.
 Challenges will not be made public, only teams that attend on April 23rd will be able to compete for prizes.

+## Workflow

+- Get your team
+- Choose one challenge
+- Register your team and the challenge your team is working on
+- Hack

 ## FAQ

 ### I am a challenger, how can I get a team?